 Got a Hankerin' to Do Some Gold Panning?

-Are you a fan of the gold panning?
+Are you a practitioner of the art of gold panning?

 Share your story here!